Clinton Portis is among 10 former NFL players charged in an alleged health benefits scam worth over $3 million

 "Ten former NFL players allegedly committed a brazen, multi-million dollar fraud on a health care plan meant to help their former teammates and other retired players pay legitimate, out-of-pocket medical expenses," Assistant Attorney General Brian Benczkowski said in a statement.

-The former NFL players allegedly submitted fraudulent health care claims seeking to be reimbursed for expensive medical equipment that was never purchased, typically about $40,000 to $50,000 per claim, court records show.
+The former NFL players allegedly submitted phony health care claims seeking to be reimbursed for expensive medical equipment that was never purchased, typically about $40,000 to $50,000 per claim, court records show.

-The equipment included hyperbaric oxygen chambers, ultrasound machines designed for a doctor's office to conduct women's health examinations, and electromagnetic therapy devices made for horses, prosecutors said.
+The equipment included hyperbaric oxygen chambers, ultrasound machines designed for a doctor's office to conduct women's health exams, and electromagnetic therapy devices for horses, prosecutors said.

+The scheme, which lasted from June 2017 to December 2018, led to over $3.9 million in false and fraudulent claims, of which the plan paid out more than $3.4 million, prosecutors said in a news release.

-In addition, some defendants personally profited by receiving reimbursements from the plan or by recruiting other retired players to participate in the scheme in exchange for kickbacks and bribes, the indictments say.
+In addition, some defendants got reimbursements from the plan or recruited other retired players to participate in the scheme in exchange for kickbacks and bribes, the indictments say.
 The claims relied on fabricated invoices, prescriptions and letters of medical necessity, prosecutors said.

-The scheme, which lasted from June 2017 to December 2018, led to over $3.9 million in false and fraudulent claims, of which the plan paid out more than $3.4 million, prosecutors said in a news release.
+Two former players, Robert McCune and Correll Buckhalter, even called the health benefits plan's phone line and impersonated other players to check on the status of the claims, the release states.

-CNN is reaching out to the NFL and the named players for comment.
-The NFL and the NFL Players' Association were aware of the charges before Thursday's news conference, Benczkowski said.
+CNN has reached out to the NFL, the named players and the NFL Players Association for comment.
+The NFL and the players union were aware of the charges before a Thursday morning news conference, Benczkowski said.

+An attorney for Portis who has also represented other Redskins on legal matters said his client is innocent, according to The Washington Post.

+"Clinton Portis had no knowledge that his participation in what he believed to be an NFL sanctioned medical reimbursement program was illegal," Mark Dycio said.
+"He is completely taken aback by this indictment and will move forward with the process of clearing his good name and those of his fellow NFL alumni."

 Cigna alerted feds to potential fraud, prosecutor says

-Health insurance company Cigna flagged anomalies in the types of claims being filed and referred the fraud to federal investigators, Benczkowski said Thursday during a news conference.
+Health insurance company Cigna flagged anomalies in the types of claims being filed and referred the fraud to federal investigators, Benczkowski said.

 Four former players were arrested and six agreed to turn themselves in, he said.